 If you watch Robin Williams, Eddie Murphy, Maria Bamford, or Richard Pryor, you’ll see tons of POV Shifts.
 Even Steven Wright, who I thought didn’t do any when I started researching this article, does some.

-(BTW, the hardest thing about researching this article was finding clips of Richard Pryor and Eddie Murphy where they weren’t swearing.)
+(BTW, the hardest thing about researching this article for the IJA was finding clips of Richard Pryor and Eddie Murphy where they weren’t swearing.)

 Here’s Jim Gaffigan doing 6 jokes with 14 tags and 21 POV Shifts in the first 2.5 minutes: